Ipswich Town F.C.: Ipswich Town in popular culture

 A number of Ipswich players appeared alongside Sylvester Stallone and Pelé in the 1981 prisoner of war film Escape to Victory, including John Wark, Russell Osman, Robin Turner, Laurie Sivell, and Kevin O'Callaghan.
 Other Ipswich Town players stood in for actors in the football scenes—Kevin Beattie for Michael Caine, and Paul Cooper for Sylvester Stallone.

-Ipswich Town Women
+Ipswich Town Football Club Women

-A ladies team affiliated with the club, Ipswich Town Women, currently compete in the FA Women's Premier League Southern Division, the third tier of women's football in the country.
-Recently given professional contracts to five players, with a very successful academy playing in the U21 Premier League with England recognition.
-The team play their home games at the AGL Arena in Felixstowe, the home of Felixstowe & Walton United.
+A women's team affiliated with the club, Ipswich Town Women currently compete in the Women's Super League 2, the second tier of women's English football, following promotion from the FAWNL South Division as champions in the 2024–25 season.
+The team also has a very successful academy playing in the U21 Premier League with England recognition.
+The team play their home games at Colchester Community Stadium in Colchester, the home of Colchester United, as well as playing the occasional game at Portman Road.